StrangeBeeCorp/docs/docs/thehive/administration/authentication/saml.md

     **- Name**

-    Enter a recognizable name for the identity provider (IdP) in TheHive.
+    A recognizable name for the identity provider (IdP) in TheHive.

     Example: *Microsoft Entra ID*